-'It doesn't get much worse': Frail 95-year-old followed home from ATM, beaten and robbed
+'It doesn't get much worse': Frail 95-year-old followed home from ATM, punched and robbed

 "No, enough for meth and alcohol.
 He is a first-time offender with no previous convictions," Spika said.

-Hanson was given a starting point of five years' imprisonment but was given discounts for

-his guilty plea, remorse, cultural report and support from his family.
+Henson was given a starting point of five years' imprisonment but was given discounts for his guilty plea, remorse, cultural report and support from his family.
 He was sentenced to 13 months' home detention.

 Moeara's starting point was three years' imprisonment, but, due to his guilty plea, cultural report and remorse, his sentence was reduced to seven months' home detention.